Dude (Looks Like a Lady): Release and reception

 The track reached number 14 on the Billboard Hot 100, number 41 on the Hot Dance Club Play chart, number four on the Mainstream Rock Tracks chart, number 22 on the Canadian RPM Top Singles chart and number 45 on the UK Singles Chart.
 It was re-released in early 1990 and peaked at number 20 in the UK.
 It was certified gold in the UK for sales and streams exceeding over 400,000 units.

 Cash Box said that it has "humorous lyrics coupled with a driving rock beat."

 "Dude" received the band's first two MTV Video Music Award nominations in 1988, for Best Group Video and Best Stage Performance, but did not win.

+Controversy

+Some have criticized "Dude (Looks Like a Lady)" as transphobic due to "the lyrics and music video’s offensive insinuations about trans women.

-In August 2013, Fox News played this song while introducing Chelsea Manning.
-As well as the network's use of masculine pronouns and Manning's deadname, playing this song received backlash from commentators.
-After Caitlyn Jenner called "Dude (Looks Like a Lady)" her "theme song" in 2017, backlash ensued from fans and from LGBT activists due to the perceived transphobia.
+In August 2013, Fox News was criticized after playing the song while introducing Chelsea Manning.
+The network additionally used Manning's deadname, and masculine pronouns.
+Caitlyn Jenner received criticism after she called "Dude (Looks Like a Lady)" her "theme song" in 2017.